siliconwitchery/docs/s1-module/s1-module.md

 ### Packaging

-The S1 module is currently supplied in ESD carton packaging options for small quantities.
-For reeling or tray options, contact [Silicon Witchery directly via email](mailto:info@siliconwitchery.com).
+Modules are supplied in ESD cartons with foam inserts.
+For reeling or tray options, contact Silicon Witchery [via email](mailto:info@siliconwitchery.com).

 ### Certification

 The S1 Module is not yet pre-qualified for EMC compliance, however this status may change.
-For queries about certification status, contact [Silicon Witchery directly via email](mailto:info@siliconwitchery.com) for details.
+For queries about certification status, contact Silicon Witchery [via email](mailto:info@siliconwitchery.com).

 ### Terms of purchase

-The S1 Module and related development kits designed by Silicon Witchery have not been or approved for life sustaining or other applications where failure may cause harm to human life, health or damage to property and equipment.
+The S1 Module and related software or development kits have not been or approved for life sustaining or other applications where failure may cause harm to human life, health or damage to property or equipment.
 Additionally, they have not been designed according to any standards in order to guarantee performance or accuracy.
 No responsibility is assumed by Silicon Witchery for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 These specifications are subject to change without notice.

-No liability is held by Silicon Witchery for any delay or failure in performance arising as a result of any occurrence beyond its reasonable control, including but not limited to, capacity constraints, accident, act of God, labour disputes, civil commotion, war, medical outbreak, unanticipated manufacturing problems, shortage of energy, raw materials or other supplies, requirements or acts of any government or agency thereof, including trade embargoes or medical quarantines, judicial action and/or failure or delays in transportation (each, a “Force Majeure”).
+No liability is held by Silicon Witchery for any delay or failure in performance arising as a result of any occurrence beyond its reasonable control, including but not limited to, capacity constraints, accident, act of God, labour disputes, civil commotion, war, medical outbreak, unanticipated manufacturing problems, shortage of energy, raw materials or other supplies, requirements or acts of any government or agency thereof, including trade embargoes or medical quarantines, judicial action and/or failure or delays in transportation.

 Purchasing parties agree to take responsibility that any delivered hardware, software, documentation and/or other materials, tangible or otherwise, shall not be consigned, transferred, re-exported or sold to any party or person in any way that does not adhere to the most current Export Control Regulations (“Regulations”) of the European Union Dual Use Regulations, and the Export Administration Regulations of the United States of America.